Trump again threatens widespread destruction in Iran if a deal is not reached 'shortly'

 Iran’s attacks on the energy infrastructure of the region and its stranglehold on the Strait of Hormuz have threatened global supplies of oil, natural gas and fertilizer.
 They have sent fuel prices skyrocketing and given rise to growing concerns about an energy crisis.

-Trump has said that Iran had agreed to allow 20 oil tankers through the Strait of Hormuz starting Monday as “a sign of respect.”
-There wasn’t any information on whether those ships were actually moving.
+Trump has said that Iran agreed to allow 20 oil tankers through the Strait of Hormuz starting Monday as “a sign of respect.”
+There was no information on whether those ships were actually moving.

 Brent crude oil, the international standard, was trading around $115 Monday, up nearly 60% from when the war started.

 Boak reported from Washington and Corder from The Hague, Netherlands.
-Associated Press writers David Rising in Bangkok, Collin Binkley in Washington, Amir-Hussein Radjy in Cairo, and Melanie Lidman in Tel Aviv, Israel, contributed.
+Associated Press writers David Rising in Bangkok, Collin Binkley in Washington, Amir-Hussein Radjy in Cairo, and Melanie Lidman in Tel Aviv, Israel, contributed to this report.